Yichuan0712/11785-TCR/README.md

 3. **Run Prediction**:

-   - Execute the command to start training the XGBoost model and perform predictions.
+   - Execute the command to start training the models and perform predictions.
    - The script will output performance metrics such as precision, recall, F1 score, and ROC AUC.

 ---